apache/mesos/docs/monitoring.md

 #### master/slaves_active is low

-Slaves are having trouble connecting to the master.
+Agents are having trouble connecting to the master.

 #### master/cpus_percent > 0.9 for sustained periods of time